Translate this Page

 Why doesn’t Portland just ban all gas lawn equipment?

-Portland is using the phase-out approach to give landscape companies and large landowners like hospitals and school campuses time to adjust.
-Stakeholder engagement has revealed a particular issue in the fall when the combination of seasonal leaf litter and rain combine to create a large and heavy workload.
-The use of gas leaf blowers during this period, until the end of 2027, will ensure time for the industry to adjust and for the rapidly evolving lawn care equipment industry to transition.
+Stakeholder engagement has revealed a seasonal fall issue, when the combination of seasonal leaf litter and rain combine to create a large and heavy workload for landscapers.
+The use of gas leaf blowers during this period, the months of October through December, through 2027, will ensure time for the industry to adjust and for the rapidly evolving lawn care equipment industry to transition.

 How will Portland and Multnomah County work to make enforcement more equitable?

 Recognizing that many lawncare professionals run small businesses with few employees, and that this industry employs a diverse workforce, the policy enforcement mechanism is targeted at the property owner and not the landscaping professionals.
-In addition, the County and City will establish an incentive program and outreach and education programming to help educate landscaping professionals and property owners about the phase-out.

 What options besides gas leaf blowers are there?